Prashant-Saksena/Analysis-Project/Project Info README.md

+## Welcome to my Project
+# Play Store Apps Data and Review Analysis

-In this analysis project, I tried to analyse the trend of Apps available on Play store and reviews based on the app data parameters availabe, such as number of installs, reviews, their paid or free version, app size, etc.
+In this project, I tried to analyse the trend of Apps available on Play store and their reviews based on the app data available, with parameters such as number of installs, reviews, paid or free, app size, etc.